Chart Color Schemes

 Mornington - West lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, an above median population growth is projected for the area, with an expected increase of 1,861 persons to 2041, recording a gain of 17.1% in total over the 17 years.
+AreaSearch's projections for Mornington - West are based on ABS/Geoscience Australia figures released in 2024 with a base year of 2022 for SA2 areas.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Looking ahead with demographic trends, an above median population growth is projected for Mornington - West.
+Based on the latest population numbers, the area is expected to grow by 1,861 persons by 2041, recording a total gain of 17.1% over the 17-year period.

 Frequently Asked Questions - Population